 Yoast, the leading SEO app for WordPress-based nonprofit websites, is built into our Pro store website builder.
 Utilizing SEO tools and best practices is essential to search engine rankings.

 In addition to having a robust nonprofit SEO strategy, incorporating merchandise promotion into your social media marketing is critical.
-Here you can post photos of supporters and staff wearing your nonprofit merchandise, whether casually or at nonprofit events.
+Here, you can post photos of supporters and staff wearing your nonprofit merchandise, whether casually or at nonprofit events.
 Whether donning a cap or hoodie or carrying a tote bag, building brand awareness is one of the benefits of nonprofit merchandise sales.
 Social media is the perfect vehicle to promote your nonprofit’s brand while having fun.
 Photos with supporters using the merchandise can be promoted with a hashtag so that they are easy to find on popular social media platforms, such as Facebook, Instagram, or Twitter.
 Offer specials and discounts for supporters here, and your sales are sure to grow.

 Don’t Forget to Review the Legal Parameters of Selling Merchandise

-For the most part, nonprofit organizations that sell products supporting their mission should have no problem, as long as the proceeds from such sales are categorized appropriately when filing taxes.
+For the most part, nonprofit organizations that sell products supporting their mission should have no problem as long as the proceeds from such sales are categorized appropriately when filing taxes.
 However, discuss these plans with the nonprofit accountant or CFO to ensure that the storefront operates according to 501(c)3 standards.

-Online Merchandise Sales Conclusions
+Conclusions on Online Merchandise Sales